 AI + Negotiation

-However, since frontline negotation is high-stakes and risk-sensitive, it is important for us to systematically study how AI tools can be responsibly and ethically developed and used in these contexts.
+However, since frontline negotation is high-stakes and risk-sensitive, it is important for us to systematically study how AI tools can be responsibly and ethically developed and used in these challenging contexts.
 Our research focuses on three areas:

-- Leveraging Modern AI for Situational Awareness: we aim to evaluate the capabilities of LLMs when used for situational awareness in frontline negotiation contexts.
+- Leveraging Modern AI for Situational Awareness: We aim to evaluate the capabilities of LLMs when used for situational awareness in frontline negotiation contexts.
 Specifically, we study AI+human frameworks that improve the quality of information extraction/synthesize provided by LLMs by leveraging human domain-knowledge.

-- Exploring Complementarity in Combining Traditional and Modern AI Approaches: we aim to understand how to combine traditional machine learning approaches with modern AI for reasoning and planning tasks in frontline negotiation.
+- Exploring Complementarity in Combining Traditional and Modern AI Approaches: We aim to understand how to combine traditional machine learning approaches with modern AI for reasoning and planning tasks in frontline negotiation.
 We aim to improve task-performance as well as the steerability and interpretability of AI systems in these contexts.

 Core DtAK Members